Susie Bright

-Susannah Bright (born March 25, 1958) is an American feminist, author, journalist, critic, editor, publisher, producer, and performer, often on the subject of politics and sexuality.
+Susannah Bright (born March 25, 1958) is an American feminist, author and journalist, often writing on the subject of politics and sexuality.

 She is the recipient of the 2017 Humanist Feminist Award, and is one of the early writers/activists referred to as a sex-positive feminist.
 Her papers are part of the Human Sexuality Collection at Cornell University Library along with the archives of On Our Backs.

+Early life

+Bright was born on March 25, 1958, in Arlington, Virginia, to two linguist parents, William and Elizabeth Bright.
+She spent most of her childhood in Los Angeles, though she moved to Canada with her mother for a few years before returning for high school.
+When Bright was just eight, she created pamphlets criticizing Ronald Reagan's campaign for California governor, and by age ten, she had abandoned religion completely.
+Her father subscribed her to Ms. Magazine when she was 12, which influenced her interests in feminism.
+Bright later dropped out of high school and studied theater and women's studies at the University of California, Santa Cruz, where she earned a degree in community studies.